Leadership. Governance. Vision.

 MICHAEL MORELAND (Chair of the Board) was appointed University Professor of Law and Religion and Director of the Eleanor H. McCullen Center for Law, Religion and Public Policy at Villanova University in 2017.
 Dr. Moreland joined the Villanova faculty in 2006 and served as Vice Dean from 2012 to 2015.
 He received his BA in philosophy from the University of Notre Dame, his MA and PhD in theological ethics from Boston College, and his JD from the University of Michigan Law School.
 Following law school, Professor Moreland clerked for the Honorable Paul J. Kelly, Jr., of the United States Court of Appeals for the Tenth Circuit and was an associate at Williams & Connolly LLP in Washington, DC, where he represented clients in First Amendment, professional liability, and products liability matters.
 Before coming to Villanova, he served as Associate Director for Domestic Policy at the White House under President George W. Bush, where he worked on a range of legal policy issues, including criminal justice, immigration, civil rights, and liability reform.

-PETER MULLIN is Chairman of MullinTBG, the nation’s largest independent executive benefits services and solutions provider.
+PETER MULLIN † (January 14, 1941 – September 18, 2023) was Chairman of MullinTBG, the nation’s largest independent executive benefits services and solutions provider.
 Prior to the formation of MullinTBG in 2006, Peter served as Chairman of Mullin Consulting, Inc., a leading nonqualified benefits firm he founded in Los Angeles in 1969.
-He is also co-founder and Chairman of the Board of M Financial Holding Company, whose M Financial Group network of independent firms serves the financial and life insurance needs of corporations, executives and affluent individuals.
+He was also co-founder and Chairman of the Board of M Financial Holding Company, whose M Financial Group network of independent firms serves the financial and life insurance needs of corporations, executives and affluent individuals.
 MullinTBG is the largest member of M Financial Group.
-Peter has consulted on executive compensation and benefit issues for more than 30 years for public and privately held firms across a variety of industries, including many Fortune 500 companies.
-He has written numerous articles on executive compensation and benefit planning.
+Peter consulted on executive compensation and benefit issues for more than 30 years for public and privately held firms across a variety of industries, including many Fortune 500 companies.
+He wrote numerous articles on executive compensation and benefit planning.

 PATRICK PASCAL is president of Chelsea Management Co. in Los Angeles, California.
 In addition to serving on the Institute’s board, Mr. Pascal also serves on the Advisory Board for the USC Caruso Catholic Center, and serves as chairman for St. Anne’s, the only social service agency in Los Angeles that specializes in serving the needs of at-risk pregnant and parenting young women and children.
 He sits on the board of the Los Angeles County Bicycle Coalition.
 Born in Ireland, Mr. Pascal moved to Los Angeles as a child.
 He earned a bachelor’s of arts from the USC Dornsife College of Letters, Arts & Sciences and he remains keenly interested in 20th century California history and architectural preservation.